 - Hearing Loss.
 The World Health Organization’s protection report shows that up to 48 percent of plumbers have reported hearing loss due to banging tools, noisy pipes, and electronic machinery.
 This can lead to hearing damage that affects you on and off the job.

 - Extreme Temperature Injuries.
 In many locations across the country, extreme conditions have to be braved by plumbers when pipes are frozen or when it is extremely hot.
 This increases the chance of severe injuries.
 Whether it is extremely hot or extremely cold weather, there is very little time for the body to adjust.
 At times, this can cause a heat stroke or hypothermia.

 - Hand Tool Injuries.
 Many tools of the plumbing trade have become more powerful over the past several decades, but they also present unique risks to users, particularly if the product is defective.
 Hand tool injuries can include broken bones, fractures, cuts and more.

 - Mold.
 A disastrous mold infestation might not register in the mind of a plumber until it is identified.
 It can be found in paneling, bathrooms, and under sinks.
 Hence, a plumber may be working directly in a location affected by mold.

-Contact Us for Help with Your Essential Worker Accident Claim
+Contact Us for Help with Your Plumbing Accident Claim

-If you or someone that you love is an essential worker who has been injured in an accident, the attorneys at The Law Offices of Michael S. Lamonsoff, PLLC are skilled in all of the issues and nuances that have arisen in these types of cases because of COVID-19.
-We will immediately move to preserve and protect your rights to compensation.
-Contact the experienced essential workers and plumber injury attorneys in NYC at the Law Offices of Michael S. Lamonsoff, PLLC, to find out what your rights are and let us take the necessary action on your behalf.
+If you or someone that you love is a plumber who has been injured in an accident, contact our experienced plumber injury attorneys in NYC at the Law Offices of Michael S. Lamonsoff, PLLC, to find out what your rights are and let us take the necessary action on your behalf.
 We litigate every case aggressively, so that you can concentrate on recovery.